An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Introduction

 \section{Introduction}

-In classical physical theories, the measured value of a physical quantity does not depend of that of other quantities simultaneously measured, called its \emph{context}.
-This independence no longer holds in quantum theory, where Kochen-Specker theorem predicts the existence of experiments whose measurement outcomes necessarily depend on other simultaneous measurements.
+In classical physical theories, the measured value of a physical quantity does not depend on that of other quantities simultaneously measured, called its \emph{context}.
+This independence no longer holds in quantum theory, where Kochen-Specker theorem predicts the existence of experiments whose measurement outcomes necessarily depend on measurements that are simultaneously measurable in principle.
 This phenomenon is called \emph{quantum contextuality} (see, e.\,g., \cite{bcgkl} for a recent comprehensive review of this topic).
 It is a core aspect of quantum mechanics, especially for quantum computation.

+Several approaches have been proposed to study quantum contextuality, such as binary~\cite{Cleve2014} and linear~\cite{CLS17} constraint systems, which are generalizations of the Boolean case~\cite{FOC25}, and graph-based~\cite{CSW14} and hypergraph-based~\cite{AFL+15} approaches, where vertices are events and edges are mutually exclusive events.
+Note that those hypergraphs are not the same as the hypergraphs we introduce in this work, whose vertices represent observables and whose hyperedges represent contexts.
+There is also a homotopical approach~\cite{OR20} that describes topological criteria for the commutation relations of quantum observables, and a study of contextuality in the framework of Lie algebras~\cite{ACE+25}.

 This work is about (observable-based) \emph{contextuality proofs}, whose measurements are multi-qubit Pauli observables.
 These proofs are \emph{state-independent}, because their measurements reveal quantum contextuality when applied to any initial quantum state.
-When the number of qubits of the Pauli observables is small enough, they are \emph{testable}, in the sense that they can be turned into experimental tests of contextuality on existing quantum computers~(see, e.g., \cite{KZGKGCBR09} or \cite{Hol21}).
+When the number of qubits of the Pauli observables is small enough, they are \emph{testable}, in the sense that they can be turned into experimental tests of contextuality on existing quantum computers~(see, e.\,g., \cite{KZGKGCBR09} or \cite{Hol21}).

-Structurally, these contextuality proofs are hypergraphs whose vertices are multi-qubit Pauli observables and whose hyperedges, also called \emph{contexts}, group together compatible observables whose product is either the identity matrix (\emph{positive} hyperedge or context) or its opposite (\emph{negative} hyperedge or context).
-How much a proof is contextual can be quantified by an integer called its \emph{contextuality degree}~\cite{DHGMS22}.
+Structurally, these contextuality proofs are described by hypergraphs whose vertices are multi-qubit Pauli observables and whose hyperedges, also called \emph{contexts}, group together compatible, that is, commuting observables whose product is either the identity matrix (\emph{positive} hyperedge or context) or its opposite (\emph{negative} hyperedge or context).
+How much a proof is contextual can be quantified by an integer called its \emph{contextuality degree}~\cite{DHGMS22}, which is the minimal number of context signs which cannot be satisfied by any assignment of all its observables/vertices by one of their measurement values (see~\Cref{contextualitySec} for a detailed mathematical definition).

 A widely studied subfamily of contextuality proofs is that of \emph{contextual configurations}~\cite{HS17}, aka. \emph{magic sets}, whose observables belong to an even number of contexts (\emph{parity condition}), whose number of negative contexts is odd (\emph{oddness condition}), and which are incidence geometries, meaning that two observables share at most one context (\emph{incidence condition}).
 The contextuality of a magic set is an immediate logical consequence of these conditions~\cite{HS17}.
 Typical examples are the Mermin-Peres squares~\cite{mermin,peres}, composed of nine two-qubit observables and six contexts of three observables, with one or three negative contexts among them.